ChaosGroup/vray-for-fabric/README.md

 kl test.kl
 ```
 ### GUI test using the `canvas` application:
 Launch canvas with the `test.canvas` file as an argument.
-Once you're in Canvas, connect the result plug of the SaveImage node to the 'expose' input on the right-side of the canvas to initiate graph execution.
-You should get an output png called `output_from_canvas.png` in the test directory.
 ```
 canvas test.canvas
 ```
+Once you're in Canvas, connect the result plug of the 'SaveImage' node to the 'expose' input on the right-side of the canvas to initiate graph execution.
+You should get an output png called `output_from_canvas.png` in the test directory.